MichaelCade/90DaysOfDevOps/Days/day87.md

 ![](Images/Day87_Data13.png)

-With Kasten K10 we have the ability to leverage storage based snapshots as well export our copies out to object storage options.
+With Kasten K10 we can leverage storage-based snapshots as well export our copies out to object storage options.

-For the purpose of the demo, we will create a manual storage snapshot in our cluster and then we can add some rogue data to our high scores to simulate an accidental mistake being made or is it?
+For the demo, we will create a manual storage snapshot in our cluster and then we can add some rogue data to our high scores to simulate an accidental mistake being made or is it?

 Firstly we can use the manual snapshot option below.

 ![](Images/Day87_Data14.png)

-For the demo I am going to leave everything as the default
+For the demo, I am going to leave everything as the default

 ![](Images/Day87_Data15.png)

-Back on the dashboard you get a status report on the job as it is running and then when complete it should look as successful as this one.
+Back on the dashboard, you get a status report on the job as it is running and then when complete it should look as successful as this one.

 ![](Images/Day87_Data16.png)

 ### Failure Scenario

-We can now make that fatal change to our mission critical data by simply adding in a prescriptive bad change to our application.
+We can now make that fatal change to our mission-critical data by simply adding in a prescriptive bad change to our application.

-As you can see below we have two inputs that we probably dont want in our production mission critical database.
+As you can see below we have two inputs that we probably don't want in our production mission-critical database.

 ![](Images/Day87_Data17.png)

 ### Restore the data

-Obviously this is a simple demo and in a way not realistic although have you seen how easy it is to drop databases?
+This is a simple demo and in a way not realistic although have you seen how easy it is to drop databases?

 Now we want to get that high score list looking a little cleaner and how we had it before the mistakes were made.

-Back in the Applications card and on the pacman tab we now have 1 restore point we can use to restore from.
+Back in the Applications card and on the Pacman tab, we now have 1 restore point we can use to restore from.

 ![](Images/Day87_Data18.png)